carlinbrr/book-social-network/docs/local-development.md

 ## 4. Access

-Once everything is running, the backend API will be accessible on http://localhost:8080 and frontend on http://localhost:4200.
+Once everything is running, you will be able to access to the system!
+The backend API will be accessible on http://localhost:8080 and frontend on http://localhost:4200.

 When opening http://localhost:4200 you will be redirected to the Keycloak user login page: